AwalHossainMunna/DSA/README.md

 What is an Algorithm?

-*An algorithm is a finite sequence of instructions to solve a particular problem.
+-An algorithm is a finite sequence of instructions to solve a particular problem.